Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * A vector allows creating a finite  prism;
 * A direction allows creating an infinite or semi-infinite prism.
 The semi-infinite or infinite  prism is toggled by a Boolean argument.
 All constructors have a boolean argument to copy the original  shape or share it (by default).

-The following code creates a finite, an infinite and a semi-infinite solid using a face, a  direction and a length .
+The following code creates a finite, an infinite and a semi-infinite solid using a face, a  direction and a length.

 ~~~~~
 TopoDS_Face F = ..; // The swept face
 gp_Dir direc(0,0,1);